zMAX Doesn't Replace Ordinary Oil

 Carbon and deposit build-up can cause valve sticking and excessive valve stem and guide wear that can lead to loss of horsepower and reduced fuel economy. zMAX helps disperse carbon and clean deposit build-up.

 After initial start-up, it can take an additional 45 to 120 seconds for oil to reach critical engine parts.
 Starting your engine is the major cause of engine wear.
 The piston (left) shows severe thrust side scoring which is common when zMAX is not used.
 The piston (right) shows less scoring on the thrust side using zMAX.

 zMAX Product Testing

-zMAX spent $4.5 million testing our product to the FTC that zMAX works.
+zMAX spent $4.5 million testing our product, for the FTC, to show zMAX works.
 The tests conducted on zMAX are based on accepted protocols as directed by the Society of Automotive Engineers (SAE) and the American Society of Testing and Materials (ASTM). zMAX requires a "soak in" period in order to achieve maximum benefit, therefore, when necessary, the protocols have been modified only to include a "soak in" period for zMAX.
 Oil-Chem has performed the following tests:

 - SAE J1321 - designed to measure fuel economy changes of in-service vehicles.